eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Member types
 ^^^^^^^^^^^^

-By member types we refer to any type that can belong to a struct or an union, or be aliased by a typedef.
+By member types, we refer to any type that can belong to a struct or a union, or be aliased by a typedef.

-When used as sequences elements, key or value types of a map, as an aliased type, etc., its name attribute is ignored and can be omited.
+When used as sequences elements, key or value types of a map, as an aliased type, etc., its name attribute is ignored and can be omitted.

 **Basic types**

-The available basic types xml tags are:
+The available basic types XML tags are:

 - boolean
 - octet